-Table 5 show that the frequency of Ciprofloxacin,
+However, Table 4 shows that the frequency of Ciprofloxacin,

-Amoxicillin + clavulanic acid (Augmentin) and Gentamicin are statistically significantly higher than other types of antibiotics.
-P < 0.01 in percentages of sensitivity between (50 - 75%) (p < 0.01), while 88% of P. aeruginosa isolates was resist by trimethoprim, 85% to Streptomycin, and 80% to Vancomycin, while other pattern of resistance were between 25 - 78% of various antibiotics p < 0.01.
+Amoxicillin + clavulanic acid (Augmentin) and Gentamicin ere statistically significantly higher than other types of antibiotics P < 0.01 in percentages of sensitivity between (50 to 75%) (P < 0.01), while 88% of P. aeruginosa isolates was resist trimethoprim, 85% to Streptomycin and 80% to Vancomycin,while other pattern of resistance were between 25 to 78% of various antibiotics P < 0.01.